Read below to find out what motor skills are and how you can help your child develop fine and gross motor skills at home.

 Gross motor skills are the abilities required to control the large muscles of the body for walking, running, sitting, crawling, and other activities.
 The muscles required to perform gross motor skills are generally found in the arms, legs, back, abdomen, and torso.

-How do Buder kindergarten teachers integrate the use of motor skills into lessons and activities?
+How do Buder kindergarten teachers integrate the use of motor skills into lessons and activities in the classroom?

 We integrate the use of motor skills throughout the day in kindergarten.
-Below you will find some examples of ways we help children as they develop their fine motor skills.
+Below you will find some examples of ways we help children learn content as they develop their fine motor skills.

 Children can read CVC words and match the two puzzle pieces together.